PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockB/README.md

 Present a dashboard that contains insights regarding the relationship between social media sentiment and Twitter traffic and ratings.
 Predict/Forecast the success of the selected TV show in the evening basing your decision on Twitter engagement based on the topics posted on the same day.

+**Knowledge Modules:** In this Block, you'll need to complete Knowledge Modules to help you gain the expertise and skills required to solve the Banijay Project Brief.

 <figure>
     <img src=".\phases.PNG" />
     <figcaption>Please click the links below to view more detailed requirements</figcaption>